johnnythethird/CompanyHotelManagementSystem/README.md

 # CompanyHotelManagementSystem
-This application is a simulation of a hotel managemnent system that uses MySQL as a backend to store data on Guests, Rooms, and Reservations.
+This application is a simulation of a hotel management system that uses MySQL as a back-end to store data on Guests, Rooms, and Reservations.

 # Tech Utilized
 C# for Frontend and MySQL for backend